How to Market a Rental Property in a Digital World

 Where should I list my rental property online?▾

-The major rental listing platforms — Zillow Rentals, Trulia, Rent.com, and Apartments.com — reach the largest renter audiences and should be your primary distribution channels.
+The major rental listing platforms include Zillow Rentals, Trulia, Rent.com, and Apartments.com, which reach the largest renter audiences and should be your primary distribution channels.
 For single-family homes, Zillow is typically the highest-traffic source.
 Facebook Marketplace has grown significantly for SFH rentals.
-For premium properties, targeted social media campaigns and property management company databases can reach qualified tenants who aren't actively searching listing sites.
+For premium properties, targeted social media campaigns and property management company databases can reach qualified tenants who are not actively searching listing sites.

 How much do professional photos help a rental listing?▾